This article was last updated in November 2019. A version of this article was first written for Tourisme Montréal.

-The Mile-End is the hottest neighbourhood in Montreal these days.
+The Mile-End is Montreal’s trendiest neighbourhood.
 It’s no wonder then that some of the city’s sweetest addresses are found in this hip and trendy area.
-Boulangerie Hof Kelsten and its owner, baker extraordinaire Jeffrey Finkelstein, have had some of the best restaurants in town on their client list.
+Boulangerie Hof Kelsten and its owner, baker extraordinaire Jeffrey Finkelstein, have some of the best restaurants in town on their client list.
 One bite of the rye and caraway seed bread will have you converted and a slice of the chocolate babka will have you hooked.

 Boulangerie Guillaume just a few blocks up the street has become a staple for its excellent breads and flaky pastries.
 The array of breads can be dizzying but the cheddar and fig baguette or L’Écolier – a chocolate bread – are always a great choice.
-If it’s donuts you’re craving, the fresh, fried à-la-minute Russian-style donuts at Chez Boris will surely hit the spot.
-You can order them plain or with sweet or savoury toppings.
+At Farine & Vanille, on Parc Avenue, you will find pastries such as pumpkin brioche, fantastic breads, croissants and the delectable Mexican conchas, a sweet bun with a sugar shell topping.

 Further down towards the Old Port you’ll find Maison Christian Faure, the best French-style pâtisserie in town.
 Pastry chef and Meilleur ouvrier de France [MOF] Christian Faure creates elegant classics and seasonal desserts at his pastry shop, café and pastry school all rolled into one.
 The praline Paris-Brest is the best one you’ll ever taste this side of the Atlantic and the chocolate soufflé is exceptionally decadent (for in-store consumption only) (read my full review here).

-Pick up an old fashioned and delicious doughnuts a couple of doors down at Léché Desserts (closed on weekends) then head north to the adorable cupcake store Les Glaceurs and even further is Bar à beurre where you will find an array of mini cakes, macarons and homemade breads.
+Head north to the adorable cupcake store Les Glaceurs and even further east to Bar à beurre where you will find an array of mini cakes, macarons and homemade breads.
 If you are on the lookout for something more exotic, Pâtisserie Harmonie in Chinatown offers several pre-packaged options like sugar-coated donuts or their version of pig-in-a-blanket.

 If you have food allergies and are always on the lookout for a dairy, peanut, gluten, egg, lactose or any-allergen-free dessert, you’re in luck with Pâtisserie Petit Lapin in Westmount.
 For having tasted their allergen-free cupcakes, I can assure you that they rival any “real” ones in taste and texture.

 Rustique Pie Kitchen is another shop delving in the art of old-school desserts, in this case “a country pie stand in the city”.
-From blueberry to cherry to banana cream, the flavours change with the seasons.
+From blueberry to cherry to banana cream, the flavours change with the season.
 It is recommended to taste several of the mini-pies and to buy some for the road, you’re going to want one later.
-If you’re craving a doughnuts, head to nearby Léché Desserts for one of the best in Montreal with flavours like sesame matcha, cheesecake and Mexican hot chocolate.

 If you find yourself in Verdun, Boulangerie Rustique Sweet Lee’s makes homey desserts like brownies and muffins but their specialty is the stuffed croissants, like the raspberry or lemon blueberry.
 They share a space with Café Saint-Henri so you can enjoy your pastry with a great cup of coffee.Patrice Pâtissier located in Little Burgundy just below downtown is easily one of the best pâtisseries in Montreal.
 Pastry chef and owner Patrice Demers has a huge following and his fans – a category to which I belong – swear by his financiers (brown butter cakes), his kouign amann (layered butter and sugar cake originally from Brittany) and his various verrines (layered desserts in jars).
 If you decide to sit and order dessert, go for Le Vert, a decadent (and now famous) dessert involving green apples, pistachios, olive oil, cilantro and a yogurt and white chocolate cream.

-The second and much anticipated location for La Bête à pain is in the heart of Griffintown.
-They will be serving their exceptional breads, pastries, lunches and brunches at this location as well.
-Read below to find out what you should be ordering here (basically, everything!).
+The second location for La Bête à pain is in the heart of Griffintown.
+They serve their exceptional breads, pastries, lunches and brunches at this location as well.

 THE VILLAGE/EAST END

-Further east around the Hochelaga Maisonneuve neighbourhood, you’ll find a bread and pastry baking institution, La Fabrique ArHoMa and its sister store – ArHoMa Boulangerie Fromagerie located even further east.
-The breads have been proclaimed the best in the city and the pasties, including tarts, mousses and cakes, are just as good.
-Further east in HoMa (Hochelaga Maisonneuve), Les Gourmandises de Marie-Antoinette offers French-style pastries, chocolates and macarons.
+Further east around the Hochelaga-Maisonneuve neighbourhood, you’ll find a bread and pastry baking institution, La Fabrique ArHoMa and its sister store – ArHoMa Boulangerie Fromagerielocated even further east.
+The breads have been proclaimed the best in the city and the pastries, including tarts, mousses and cakes, are just as good.
+Further east in Hochelaga-Maisonneuve, Les Gourmandises de Marie-Antoinette offers French-style pastries, chocolates and macarons.